copa-uniandes/pIRPgym/README.md

 ### Transition Function ($S_M^X$)
 The transition function takes as input the current state, the action and the stochastic realization and returns the next state.
-I.e., updating the inventories, updating the historical values and the sample paths.
+I.e., updating the inventories, the forecasted parameters, the historical values and the sample paths.

 $$
 S_M^X(S_t, X_t, W_t)=S_{t+1}
 $$

 ### Cost Function ($C_t$)
+The cost function computes the following costs of a given action:

+1. Routing cost
+2. Purchasing cost
+3. Holding cost
+4. Backorders cost